Skoomar/react-andrew-mead/notes.md

 ##Section 12 - Testing in React

+###General testing advice
+- **Fixtures** are test data
+  - you store the data used in your unit tests in a directory called `fixtures` inside the `tests` directory
+  - e.g. dummy objects, dummy data

 ###Jest
 - In this course, we will use the Jest framework to test our code